Workshop 10: Media and civic driven change

 - Also training is given how to use these tools to give more people access to and information about different issues, to raise awareness.

-- Small group of readers effect the civic base
+- Challenges:- Quality of newspaper versus access to debate for everyone- Small group of readers effect the civic base

 - Purpose of the newsletter shift form informing media to communication media